Get insider access

 Logitech G535 LIGHTSPEED Wireless

 The Logitech G535 LIGHTSPEED Wireless are better gaming headphones than the Logitech G435 LIGHTSPEED Wireless.
-While both headphones are lightweight and comfortable, the G535 are better-built, they have a longer-lasting continuous battery life, and their boom mic has better noise handling.
+While both headphones are lightweight and comfortable, the G535 are better built and have a longer-lasting continuous battery life, and their boom mic has better noise handling.
 They're also compatible with Logitech G HUB software, which offers a graphic EQ plus presets to help you customize their sound to your liking.
 However, the G435 support Bluetooth, so you can connect them to your smartphone.

 Razer Barracuda X Wireless 2021